acmsigsoft/EmpiricalStandards/form_generator/md/GeneralStandard.md

 -   Identify parts of the paper that you cannot effectively judge or did not review.

-### Invalid Criticisms and Reviewing Antipatterns {#invalid-criticisms-and-reviewing-antipatterns .Standard.Heading}
+## Invalid Criticisms and Reviewing Antipatterns

 -   Applying empirical standards in a mechanical, inflexible, box-ticking or gotcha-like manner.